dscolby/CausalELM.jl/docs/src/index.md

 Beides being written in Julia rather than Python, the main differences between CausalELM and these libraries are:
 *   Simplicity is core to casualELM's design philosophy.
-CausalELM only uses one type of machine learning model, extreme learning machines (with optional L2 regularization) and does not require you to import any other packages or initialize machine learning models, pass machine learning structs to CausalELM's estimators, convert dataframes or arrays to a special type, or one hot encode categorical treatments.
+CausalELM only uses one type of machine learning model, extreme learning machines (with bagging) and does not require you to import any other packages or initialize machine learning models, pass machine learning structs to CausalELM's estimators, convert dataframes or arrays to a special type, or one hot encode categorical treatments.
 By trading a little bit of flexibility for a simpler API, all of CausalELM's functionality can be used with just four lines of code.
-*   As part of this design principle, CausalELM's estimators handle all of the work in finding the best number of neurons during estimation.
-They use a simple log heuristic for determining the number of neurons to use and automatically select the best ridge penalty via generalized cross validation.
+*   As part of this design principle, CausalELM's estimators decide whether to use regression or classification based on the type of outcome variable.
+This is in contrast to most machine learning packages, which have separate classes or structs fro regressors and classifiers of the same model.
 *   CausalELM's validate method, which is specific to each estimator, allows you to validate or test the sentitivity of an estimator to possible violations of identifying assumptions.
 *   Unlike packages that do not allow you to estimate p-values and standard errors, use